 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Group is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks.
+The Group is exposed to credit risk from its operating activities (primarily trade receivables).

 The Group trades only with recognised and creditworthy third parties.
 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
 In addition, receivable balances are monitored on an on-going basis and the Group's exposure to bad debts is not significant.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
 In addition, the Group performs impairment assessment under ECL model on trade balances individually or based on provision matrix.
-In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.
+In this regard, the Directors consider that the Group's credit risk is significantly reduced.